Blogs are a lot like bands…

 A blog takes years to build up followers, a band takes years to build up fans.

-A blog needs to continually publish new posts, a band needs to continually record new songs.
+A blog needs to continually publish new content, a band needs to continually record new songs.

-A blog has viral posts, a band has hit songs.
+A blog has viral posts and trending recipes, a band has hit songs and top albums.

-Pinch of Yum has over 600 published posts, but we get over 50% of our traffic from the top 50 posts.
+Pinch of Yum has over 1,500 published recipes, but we get over 50% of our traffic from the top 50 posts.

-So what’s the trick to writing those popular posts?
+So what’s the trick to writing those trending recipes?

 That’s the thing.